 Following graduation, Peterson traveled to New York City to perform in the National ACDFA concert at Barnard College in Cynthia Gutierrez-Garner’s work Vigorous Incubation.
 Peterson, as a part of the ensemble, received a nomination from ACDFA/Dance Magazine for Best Performer.
 In preparation for performance Peterson suffered a tear to her disc between her L5-S1 vertebrae.
 This injury sparked her passion for exercise therapy and injury prevention.
 Peterson attended the National Personal Training Institute and became certified in Personal Training and Nutritional Consulting.

 Along with a post modern contemporary dance practice, Peterson has a long history with musical theatre and jazz dance, and has continued to pursue and develop these genres.
 Peterson has choreographed for Great River Educational Area Theatre, Edina High School Theatre, and Mount Olivet Summer Time Players with a long list of show credits.
+Her contributions to the choreography of “West Side Story” and “Curtains” was awarded Outstanding Choreography from the Hennepin Theatre Trust’sSpotlight Awards program.
 Along with Tony Matthes and Greg Joelson, Peterson developed the Edina Summer Dance Program that still teaches jazz dance technique and repertory to 70+ teens every summer.
 Peterson continues to teach semi-annual master class workshops for these organizations every winter and summer.